Best Plumbing Work Boots 2026

 • PPE check: confirm ASTM F2413 toe/EH requirements before buying.

-• Insole refresh: swap every 3–6 months for concrete miles.
+• Insole refresh: swap every 3–6 months for miles.

 • Dry right: use a boot dryer; avoid direct heat to protect membranes.